-5. CONCLUSIONS
+5. Conclusions

-The effects of curvature radius on nonlinear seismic response of curved highway viaducts equipped with unseating prevention cable restrainers have been analyzed.
-The effect of the curvature radius on the unseating damage and tangential residual damage at the expansion joint has been evaluated.
-The effectiveness of cable restrainers to mitigate earthquake damage through connection between isolated and non-isolated sections of curved steel viaducts is evaluated.
-For this purpose, important bridge elements as well as the global structural response have been examined in detail under the action of near-fault earthquake ground motions.
-The effect of the use of piers with unequal heights and its impact on the expansion joint is specially emphasized.
+The effects of curvature radius on nonlinear seismic response of curved highway viaducts equipped with cable restrainers have been analyzed.
+The possibility of seismic damage has been evaluated.
+Moreover, the effectiveness of cable restrainers to mitigate earthquake damage through connection between isolated and non-isolated sections of curved steel viaducts is evaluated.
 The investigation results provide sufficient evidence for the following conclusions:

-- The calculated results clearly demonstrate that curved viaducts are more vulnerable to deck unseating damage.
+The calculated results clearly demonstrate that curved viaducts are more vulnerable to deck unseating damage.
 However, this possibility is reduced by increasing the curvature radius or by the use of restrainers.
-Moreover, the use of cable restrainers provide to the bridge a similar behavior in case of curved and straight bridges, despite of the curvature radii and the differences on pier heights. - 2) Curved viaducts are found vulnerable to tangential joint residual damage.
+Moreover, the use of cable restrainers provide to the bridge a similar behavior in case of curved and straight bridges, despite of the curvature radii and the differences on pier heights.

+Curved viaducts are found vulnerable to tangential joint residual damage.
 The possibility increases by reducing the curvature radius.
-In case of restrained viaducts, a significant reduction of the residual joint tangential displacement is appreciated and similar values of residual joint tangential displacement are obtained.
+In restrained viaducts, a significant reduction of the residual joint tangential displacement is appreciated and similar values of residual joint tangential displacement are obtained.
 The use of piers with unequal heights does not denote higher displacements.

 Also curved viaducts are found vulnerable to pounding damage.
-A significant reduction in the impact forces at the expansion joint is observed by increasing the curvature radius. - 3) Finally, in this analysis, the effectiveness on the use of cable restrainers on curved viaducts is demonstrated, not only by reducing in all cases the possible damage but also by providing a similar behavior in the viaducts despite of curvature radius.
+A significant reduction in the impact forces at the expansion joint is observed by increasing the curvature radius.
+Furthermore, even though the differences on the radii of curvature among the viaducts, the application of cable restrainers reduces the possibility of pounding damage.
+Finally, in this analysis, the effectiveness on the use of cable restrainers on curved viaducts is demonstrated, not only by reducing in all cases the possible damage but also by providing a similar behavior in the viaducts despite of curvature radius.

-Fig. 6 Curvature effect on tangential joint residual damage